 The food forest

-If you want a list of things you can plant in the subtropics during December you can find my full list here.
+If you're looking for inspiration on what to plant in November in the Subtropics you can find my full list here.

 We harvested a total of 7.5kgs in November mostly zucchinis followed by tomatoes and then beetroots (That excludes greens because I forget to weigh them and I am harvesting those every day).